tokenflows/tokenflows.github.io/src/pages/en/blog.md

       excerpt: 'Join us on this journey to learn Token Engineering.
 Start here by understanding the core components.'
       cta: Learn More
       url: '/posts/keycomponentsoftokenengineering'
-    - title: EUTXO 'Process' Accounting
+    - title: eUTXO and Token Engineering
       excerpt: Cardano's Extended Unspent Transaction Output (EUTXO) model extends Bitcoins underlying process UTXO accounting methodology.
 However the EUTXO is unfarmiliar to most drawing parallels with the REA (Resource-Event-Agent) accounting ontology we compare and contrast the Ethereum balance accounting model.
       cta: Read
       url: '/posts/eutxoaccounting/'